 Use the blue headings to filter questions by category.

 Yes.
-COVID-19 topics, and pandemic-related topics generally, may be appropriate for CIVIC if they fall within the focus areas of one of the tracks of the Challenge and will continue to be relevant within the time frame of the Challenge.
+COVID-19 topics, and pandemic-related topics generally, may be appropriate for CIVIC if they fall within the focus areas of one of the tracks of the Challenge and will continue to be relevant within the timeframe of the Challenge.
 You can find additional information addressing COVID-19 in the NSF Dear Colleague Letter.

 The CIVIC solicitation comprises two stages.
 Stage 1 (Planning Grants) focuses on capacity-building to prepare project teams to propose well-developed Stage 2 (Full Award) proposals.
 Stage 1 projects will be selected through an open proposal submission, while only Stage 1 participants will be allowed to submit proposals for Stage 2.
 The Stage 2 projects are focused on developing and piloting solutions to community challenges in the two tracks.